 Then x = -4 + sqrt 1 = -3 or x = -4 - sqrt 1 = -5.

 So indeed, this gives the same solution as the other methods.

 We have seen three different methods to find the roots of a quadratic function of the form ax^2 + bx + c.
-The first was factorizing where we try to write the function as (x-s)(x-t).
+The first was factorizing, where we tried to write the function as (x-s)(x-t).
 Then we know the solutions are s and t.
 The second method we saw was the ABC Formula.
 Here you just have to fill in a, b and c to get the solutions.
-Lastly, we had the completing the squares method where we try to write the function as (x-p)^2 + q.
+Lastly, we had the completing the squares method, where we tried to write the function as (x-p)^2 + q.

 Higher Degree Functions

 Determining the roots of a function of a degree higher than two is a more difficult task.
 For third-degree functions—functions of the form ax^3+bx^2+cx+d—there is a formula, just like the ABC Formula.
 This formula is pretty long and not so easy to use.
 For functions of degree four and higher, there is a proof that such a formula doesn't exist.